bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_sql.md

 By default Bodo will use all available cores.
 To set a limit on the number of processes spawned, set the environment variable `BODO_NUM_WORKERS`.
-Note that the first time you run this code, it may take a few seconds to compile the code.
-Next time you run the code, it will execute much faster.
 Check the [SQL API Reference][bodosql] for the full list of supported SQL operations.